 Furthermore, there have always been safer alternatives.
 Trasylol’s competitors, Amicar and Cyklokapron, cost $11.00 and $44.00 per dose, respectively.
 However, Trasylol costs $1,300 per dose.
 The New England Journal of Medicine reports that Amicar and Cyklokapron are safer than Trasylol, and are not associated with increased risks of stroke, kidney damage, or heart attacks.

 Bayer had a significant profit motive to keep the drug on the market and to hide data that it accumulated showing the drug was dangerous.
-In 2005, Trasylol was Bayer’s 11th top selling drug at $293 million.
-They anticipated the drug would reach over $600 million, annually.What is the Current Status Of The Trasylol Lawsuits?
+Did they do that?
+People disagree.What is the Current Status of the Trasylol Lawsuits?

-There are individual Trasylol lawsuits filed in state courts around the country.
-The majority of current Trasylol litigation is centered in the United States District Court for the Southern District of Florida.
-Judge Donald Middlebrooks is overseeing the federal Trasylol litigation, which was consolidated on April 7, 2008, for pre-trial discovery and coordination in MultiDistrict Litigation 1928: IN RE TRASYLOL PRODUCTS LIABILITY LITIGATION, case no. 1:08-md-1928.
-Discovery was originally anticipated to be completed as early as July 2009; however in March 2009 the Court granted a joint motion to delay that deadline.
-The Court still anticipates that the first Trasylol trials will begin in January, 2010.Do I Have A Trasylol Claim?
+There are no more pending cases.
+There were individual Trasylol lawsuits filed in state courts around the country.
+The majority of current Trasylol litigation were centered in the United States District Court for the Southern District of Florida.
+Judge Donald Middlebrooks was the judge for the federal Trasylol litigation, which was consolidated on April 7, 2008, for pre-trial discovery and coordination in MultiDistrict Litigation 1928: IN RE TRASYLOL PRODUCTS LIABILITY LITIGATION, case no. 1:08-md-1928.
+These cases settled or were dismissed before they went to trial.